rockettheme/docs/Docs/wordpress/themes/kirigami/demo_sidebar.md

 :   1. **Sidebar** The steps to create this area of the demo are detailed below.
 [11%, 75%, se]

-Here's the widget breakdown for the Sidebar section:
+Here is the widget breakdown for the Sidebar section:

 * RokSprocket
 * Text